tronprotocol/documentation-en/docs/using_javatron/installing_javatron.md

 The minimum hardware configuration required to run a Java-tron node is `8-core CPU`, `16G memory`, `1T SDD`, the recommended configuration is: `16-core CPU`, `32G memory`, `1.5T+ SDD`.
 The fullnode running by super representative to produce block recommends `32-core CPU` and `64G memory`.

-# Compile the source code
+# Compile the Source Code
 First, clone the Java-tron repository to the local with the following git command, and switch to the `master` branch.
 Before executing the command, make sure you have installed the `git` tool.

 ```